 There are many roadside assistance providers and levels of options available to you.
-Some may better suit your travelling lifestyle than others.
+Some might better suit your travel lifestyle than others.
 Do your homework.

-• a subscriber doesn’t need to hunt for the service agent phone number,
+- a subscriber doesn’t need to hunt for the service agent phone number,

 - your contact and car detail information is already stored in the app,

-• you can provide a GPS location to the service agent, and
+- you can provide a GPS location to the service agent, and

 - back and forth communication with the agent is made possible.

 Roadside assistance coverage options

 Smartphone apps are provided by CAA and AXA, however Canadian Tire and Costco do not.
-In the latter companies a person must call their 1-800 phone number and describe the car issue and breakdown location to the call centre.
+In the latter companies, a person must call their 1-800 phone number and describe the car issue and breakdown location to a call centre.

 New apps working in this domain include Urgent.ly, Honk, Available Tow, and RapidTow.
 These apps allow you to request service, communicate with an agent, confirm a price, and track the progress.
-Some of these apps are fairly new and are competing with each other for market share so may not presently cover all regions.
+Some are fairly new and are competing with each other for market share so may not presently cover all regions.

 Windshieldink Connects can play a role

-Joe’s Towing customers now know that anytime their car breaks down they can use the Windshieldink app and input #JOETOW in the #ID field, Ontario as the origin and send their message directly to Joe’s Towing Co.
+Joe’s Towing customers now know that in the event their car breaks down, they can use the Windshieldink app to contact Joe’s Towing.
+They simply input #JOETOW in the #ID field, Ontario as the origin and send their message directly to Joe’s Towing Co.
 There is no need to remember a phone number nor do an online search for their business.

-Any person driving in Ontario that breaks down simply needs to remember #TOW, origin is Ontario, send their message and GPS location, and a central dispatcher can dispatch the nearest available service truck, whether it be Kingston, Timmins, Thunder Bay or any other location in between.
+Any person driving in Ontario that breaks down simply needs to remember #TOW, the origin is Ontario and send their message and GPS location.
+The message is received by a central dispatcher who can dispatch the nearest available service truck.
+The location can be Kingston, Timmins, Thunder Bay or any other location in between.